HuyaneMatsu/hata/docs/topics/user_menu.md

 A required **async** function to return the default content of the menu to display.

-No parameter is passed to it and should return the following values:
+Function takes no parameters and will return the following values:

 | Name      | Type                          |
 |-----------|-------------------------------|
 | content   | `str`, `EmbedBase`, `None`    |

-If returns `None`, the menu is instantly closed.
-Note, that `menu.close()` can also be called at this point to not add any reactions on the menu and leave.
+If it returns `None` then the menu will be instantly closed.
+Note that at this point `menu.close()` can also be called to not add any reactions on the menu and leave.

 ##### invoke

 A required **async** function called when the menu is invoked with a reaction.
 Not called if the emoji is `close_emoji`.

-The following parameters are passed to it:
+The following parameters will be passed to it:

 | Name      | Type                                              |
 |-----------|---------------------------------------------------|
 | event     | ``ReactionAddEvent`` or ``ReactionDeleteEvent``   |

-And should return the following values:
+It will return the following values:

 | Name      | Type                          |
 |-----------|-------------------------------|